tmfg/digitraffic/pages/tieliikenne-en.md

 [```https://tie.digitraffic.fi/api/v2/data/variable-signs/history/{id}```](https://tie.digitraffic.fi/api/v2/data/variable-signs/history/{id}){:target="_blank"}

 Response message contains latest variable sign data.
 Currenty supported sign types are speed limits and warnings.
+Digitraffic publishes the data only from the master device of a device group.
+Data from slave devices on the left side of the road or on ramps is not available.

 Warning sign types(in Finnish):